If You Eat Something Bad- How Long Before Diarrhea? | Quick Gut Facts

 The Slower Onset: Infectious Agents Multiplying Inside You

 Bacteria that infect your gut lining need time for replication before causing damage significant enough for symptoms like diarrhea.
-Salmonella and Campylobacter fall into this category; they may take one to three days before you notice problems.
+Salmonella and Campylobacter fall into this category; they may take one to several days before you notice problems.

 Viruses like norovirus replicate rapidly but still require about half a day up to two days before causing illness.
 Parasites are slower yet since they must colonize intestinal cells and disrupt absorption over several days or weeks.